MichalSoszkoGID/dp-workshops3/README.md

 ## Add dbt tests to your project

 Tests are utterly important part of any data pipeline.
 In theory, if the code is right, data should be also correct.
-However, even for easy pipelines, subsequent and continuous code modification, adding new sources, changes in business logic etc. greatly increases risk of duplication, nullification, incorrect aggregations, and as result - greatly affecting the analytics (in a negatie way).
+However, even for easy pipelines, subsequent and continuous code modification, adding new sources, changes in business logic etc. greatly increases risk of duplication, nullification, incorrect aggregations, and as result - greatly affects the analytics (in a negatie way).
 In this excercise you will add three types of tests to your local development instance of dbt and then transfer them into Airflow.

 Your task is to add: